LatticeQCD/AnalysisToolbox/docs_src/glossary/latqcdtools.base.check.md

     Args:
         obj (obj)
         expectedType (type): what type do you expect?
-Also accepts "array", "real", and "scalar".
+Also accepts "array", "real", "int", and "scalar".

 `err_handler(err, flag)`